Dinosaur Extinction: The Meteor Theory

 Public domain

-Location in the Yucatan Peninsula in Mexico, near the town of Chicxulub.
-Note: circles may not be correct size for map.
+Meteor Crater Location in the Yucatan Peninsula in Mexico, near the town of Chicxulub.

 Attribution: Uwe Dedering